dekuNukem/duckyPad-Pro/doc/linux_macos_notes.md

 * If still not working, try "Full Disk Access" or "Developer Tools".

-* If everything fails, you can also edit your duckypad by manually entering USB mount mode (hold +, select key 6) and selecting the newly mounted SD card.
-Be careful, this will fail to properly eject the SD card before restarting the duckypad which may corrupt it, and macOS will complain about this.
+* If everything else fails, you can also edit your duckypad by manually entering USB mount mode (hold +, select key 6) and selecting the newly appeared SD card.

 ### macOS: Run from Source